Treatments using your own cells to support tendon and cartilage repair

 Chondrocytes are cartilage cells.
 In OrthoACI™, a small sample of healthy cartilage is collected from a non-weightbearing area of the knee.
 The chondrocytes are isolated, grown in the laboratory and then implanted into the cartilage defect by an orthopaedic surgeon.

+OrthoACI™ may be considered for symptomatic cartilage damage in the knee, patella or ankle, including cartilage defects caused by trauma, wear or deterioration.
 OrthoACI is not suitable for patients with osteoarthritis, very large cartilage lesions (more than 20cm2 in total), or outside the 18–55 age range, so these eligibility limits should be clearly stated for patients seeking treatment options.

 Why cartilage can be difficult to repair

-Unlike some other tissues in the body, cartilage has limited ability to repair itself.
+Articular cartilage is the smooth tissue that covers the ends of bones inside a joint.
+It helps joints move smoothly and absorb load.
+Unlike some other tissues in the body, cartilage has a limited ability to repair itself.
 When cartilage damage becomes symptomatic, it can cause pain, swelling, stiffness and reduced mobility.